mf-dlcz/AI/week_1/deep_learning.md

 - Just like our brains have biological neurons that are connected, neural networks have many small units, called nodes, connected together.

 - These nodes are organized into layers.
-The layers include an input layer, one or more hidden layers, and an output layer.
+The layers include an **input layer, one or more hidden layers, and an output layer**.

 - When you show a neural network many examples, it will figure out how to identify patterns.
 It does this by adjusting the connections' weights between its nodes.